ascanipek/yoklama/README.md

 ## Using

-Clone the application via git, then do database migration and then you can start using it.
+After clone the application via git, run the "composer install" command and run the "php artisan migrate" command for database migration, then you can start using it.
 Of course, you must have a database and this database access information must be written in the required fields in the '.env' file.

 After running the application locally, you can deploy it by sending it on the hosting / server.

+- composer install

-After doing Migration (php artisan migrate).
+- After doing Migration (php artisan migrate).

 And then,

-php artisan db:seed --class=UserSeeder
+- php artisan db:seed --class=UserSeeder
-php artisan db:seed --class=ClassSeeder
+- php artisan db:seed --class=ClassSeeder

 a user with administrative authority will be added, the information of this user: